slhck/SubjectivePlayer/README.md

     - `ACR` – 5-point quality scale (Excellent/Good/Fair/Poor/Bad) – **default if not specified**
     - `CONTINUOUS` – slider-based rating (0-100) shown after each video
     - `DSIS` – impairment scale (⚠️ not fully implemented)
-    - `CONTINUOUS_RATING` – real-time rating during playback using volume buttons (⚠️ not tested!)
+    - `TIME_CONTINUOUS` – real-time rating during playback using volume buttons (⚠️ not tested!)
 - `BREAK`
   - Inserts a break between videos to prevent viewer fatigue.
 The user must click a button to continue.
   - `BREAK` – shows a message telling the user to wait for the test supervisor.